kentcdodds/asts-workshop/README.md

 > Tip: You could run `npm start` in a separate terminal window, and use another
 > one to run the `npm start exercise...` scripts

+### On your own

+This workshop is intended to be grouped with a lecture, but if you're unable to watch a recording or have a lecture, then you can feel free to run through the workshop yourself.
+The solutions are all in the `other/final` directory if you get stuck.
+Good luck! 🎉

 ### Contributing